Beta carotene plays an important role in your health and eating lots of fresh fruits and vegetables is the best way to get it into your diet.

 Talk with your doctor or registered dietitian about specific ways to increase your intake of beta carotene.

-Always consult your healthcare provider before taking a supplement to ensure that it’s an appropriate and safe choice for your health.
+Always consult your healthcare professional before taking a supplement to ensure that it’s an appropriate and safe choice for your health.